 Automated Nutrient Dosing

-Similarly to the pH system the tank is also fitted with EC sensors that are always checking up on the waters nutrients levels.
+Similarly to the pH system, the tank is also fitted with EC sensors that are always checking up on the waters nutrients levels.
+EC sensors check the amount of salts in the water, which tells the unit how strong the concentration of nutrients is in the water.
 The automatic grow box has been programmed to know how much each strain needs and when to feed it.
 This means that your plant will never be going hungry.

 Now this is where it gets pretty crazy.
-The strains have been tested and optimized for perfect plant growth.
+The strains have been tested and the lights have been adjusted for optimized for perfect plant growth.
 Every single recipe has its own tailored light setting!!
 How does the Automated Grow Box know each recipe's optimal light settings?

 The Automatic Grow Box is Designed to Fit Your Lifestyle